 (2) Mr. Marinucci also attended all four meetings of the Audit Committee and all five meetings of the Human Resources, Compensation and Corporate Governance Committee as a guest.

-(3) Converted into Canadian dollars at a U.S. - Canadian exchange rate of 1.2545 in 2017.
+(3) Converted into Canadian dollars at a U.S. - Canadian exchange rate of 1.2869 in 2020 and 1.3078 in 2019.

 Paulo Cezar da Silva Nunes